fusioncharts/dev_centre_docs/getting-started/angular/angularjs/your-first-chart-using-angularjs.md

 In this page, you will see how to install FusionCharts and render a chart using the `angularjs-fusionCharts` directive.

+>This instruction is for Angular v1.3.7 and below.
+For Angular 2 and above, refer to this [guide](https://www.fusioncharts.com/dev/getting-started/angular/angular/your-first-chart-using-angular)

 ## Prerequisite

-Before you begin, make sure your development environment includes `Node.js` and an `npm package manager`.
-You can skip this step and proceed on if you are including the dependencies from CDN or Local Files.
+In case of including Fusioncharts dependencies from **CDN** or **Local Files**, you can skip this step and get started with the code mentioned in the below steps.

-- AngularJS requires Node.js version **10.9.0** or later.
+If you choose to install `fusioncharts` package via **npm**, make sure you have Node.js installed in your system.
+AngularJS requires Node.js version **10.9.0** or later.
 To check your version, run `node -v` in a terminal/console window.
 To get Node.js, go to [nodejs.org](https://nodejs.org/).

-- To download and install npm packages, you must have an npm package manager.
-Run `npm -v` in a terminal/console window, to check that if have the npm client installed.

-> Initialize npm, install webpack locally, and install the webpack-cli.
-Make sure you run `npx webpack` command in the terminal to ensure that the build is successful.

-Follow the steps mentioned [here](https://webpack.js.org/guides/getting-started/) to initialize a project through npm.

 ## Installation and including dependencies